AndreWohnsland/CocktailBerry/docs/web.md

 ## Installation

-The easiest way to use the new interface is to use the cocktailberry CLI, once you installed CocktailBerry the usual way.
+The easiest way to use the new interface is to use the cocktailberry CLI [setup-web command](commands.md#switch-to-cocktailberry-web), once you installed CocktailBerry the usual way.
 Existing installations should update to at least version v2.0.0 to have this command available.

 !!! warning "Before starting"